joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 One common problem can be that you have named the runner set with a conflicting name.
 One repository can not have multiple runner sets with the same name.

+If a pod is restarting, it's most likely erroring out.
+Check the logs for the pod as described in the [next section](#13-logs--troubleshooting).

 Later on, when you've got actual workflows running, you can check the status of the workflow runner pods by running the following command:

 ```bash